YassienW/kik-node-api/README.md

 `trackUserInfo`: track users and return their usernames and display names in the events when possible

 `trackFriendInfo`: track friends and return their usernames and display names in the events when possible

+`version`: sets the kik version and corresponding sha1Digest options 14, 14.5, 15.25 if not included defaults to 15.25

 All users are represented in a js object that looks like this:
 ```